 Corrosion and deterioration are the main reasons trucks retire earlier than any other vehicle type.
 Different kinds of chemicals could cause rusting.
 Especially if you happen to drive in different areas considering different kinds of goods will be delivered.
 Slow it down and extend the productivity of your vehicle by taking note of these easy steps:

 - Do a regular car wash – Washing your trucks every ten days will keep contaminants from consuming through the clear coat, paints, and plain metals.

-- Have good quality paint—most parts of the truck are made of metals, which weakens over time.
-Along with appealing look to your truck’s exterior, a well-sealed coat of paint will also help keep your truck to have a durable body.
+- Have good quality paint—most truck parts are made of metals, which weaken over time.
+Along with an appealing look to your truck’s exterior, a well-sealed coat of paint will also help keep your truck to have a durable body.

 - Avoid driving into muds or big puddles on the road.
 They also collect contaminants, which can cause heavy corrosion not only on your truck’s body but as well as on your undercarriage.

 4Replacement of Parts

 We can not avoid some parts to wear out over time, and it’s natural.
 But having a worn-out part on our truck’s interior could sabotage the whole operation.
 What we can do is to prevent this from happening by doing a part replacement.